BasicWolf/archived-kaylee/doc/tutorial/server_side.rst

 to recognize it::

   class MonteCarloPiProject(Project):
-      auto_filter = True

-I believe you're comfortable with the first line, but what does ``auto_filter = True`` do?
-If you read the :ref:`firststeps` guide then you should be acquainted with Kaylee *filters* a bit.
-That is how you turn them on in a ``Project`` or a ``Controller``.
-I decided to keep it that way because "Explicit is better that implicit" and by-default the filters are off.
+      ...

 Before we continue with the code, lets first think, what kind of configuration is required in order to initialize the project?
-As has been discussed in the :ref:`project requirements <tutorial-requirements-configuration>` and implemented on the :ref:`client side <tutorial-client-side>`, we need the amount of random points and the URL of ``alea.js`` script to pass to the client and the amount of tasks to execute on the server::
+As it was discussed in the :ref:`project requirements <tutorial-requirements-configuration>` and implemented on the :ref:`client side <tutorial-client-side>`, we need the amount of random points and the URL of ``alea.js`` script to be passed to the client and the amount of tasks to execute on the server::

   def __init__(self, *args, **kwargs):